Last updated 18th July, 2025

 TRVs are now a requirement as part of Building Regulations in homes, but many older properties still do not have them.
 Check with your installer to make sure you have the correct valves.
 The cost of TRVs ranges from less than £10 to more than £35 and should take no more than an hour for a plumber or heating engineer to fit.

-When replacing a radiator, you should think about the boiler capacity and efficiency, if the boiler is more than 10 years old it may be worth replacing it too.
+When replacing a radiator, you should think about the boiler capacity and efficiency: if the boiler is more than 10 years old, it may be worth replacing it too.
 The average cost to replace a boiler is between £1250-£1800 depending on the brand and type of boiler fitted.

-Finally, there is no point having efficient radiators if your house is poorly insulated.
+Finally, there is no point in having efficient radiators if your house is poorly insulated.
 Insulate the loft to at least 150mm of modern insulation and investigate double glazing if you do not have it already fitted.

-Radiator leaks come from one of four places; the body of the radiator itself (if old and rusted), the bleed point, the valve or the water pipe leading to the radiator.
+Radiator leaks come from one of four places: the body of the radiator itself (if old and rusted), the bleed point, the valve or the water pipe leading to the radiator.
 If you have just replaced or refitted a radiator, the joins between pipes, valves and the radiator itself are the most likely culprits.

-Upgrades may require professional advice as there may be a difference between the existing and new pipework or the new radiator may put a strain on your existing central heating system which may need servicing or perhaps a new boiler.
+Upgrades may require professional advice as there may be a difference between the existing and new pipework, or the new radiator may put a strain on your existing central heating system, which may need servicing or perhaps a new boiler.

 You can carry out the radiator replacement yourself but getting professional guidance is recommended if not replacing like for like.